 So how can organisations, regardless of sector, respond to this tsunami of change?

 Develop organisational agility.
 In the absence of stability and predictability, the capability to be responsive and agile regardless of circumstances is every bit as critical as how you are managing finance or delivering a product or service.
+Change management capability is an essential building block for agility.

 What is organisational agility?